 Due to the nature of our work, all working hours and times are estimates as we cannot predict when or where an animal may need our help.
-Volunteers are expected to start working from 8am and to finish sometime around 4pm, however we may require extra help after hours on some days and even if we don’t, you’re welcome to stay on and help us anyways, or even late night rescues as these can lead to exposure to lots of the other exciting wildlife rescues we are called out to.
+Volunteers are expected to start working from 8am and to finish sometime around 4pm.
+However, we may require extra help after hours on some days, but even if we don’t you’re welcome to stay on and help out.
+On occasion we might need your help with late night rescues and these can lead to lots of the other exciting wildlife experiences.

-Others who are keener to get out and experience everyday living in a South African city are welcome to go out and see the flea markets, historical and cultural sites, and even our local nightlife!
+You might be keen to get out and experience everyday living in a vibrant South African city, visit weekend flea, craft and country markets, historical and cultural sites, sport events, and even our many popular local night-life venues!

 To go along with these, our wonderful city of Durban boasts loads of its own unique attractions which we will help you organize and get to experience.

-The house has 2 bedrooms that share a bathroom, with each of these rooms having 2 beds.
-There is also a large bedroom which has 6 beds (3 x double bunks) plus an en suite bathroom,.
-Currently we can comfortably accommodate ten volunteers at any one time.
+The house has 2 medium-sized bedrooms that share a bathroom, with each of these rooms having one bed.
+There is a large bedroom which has two beds plus an en suite bathroom.
+Currently we can comfortably accommodate four volunteers at a time.

 Set in a large, lush garden with green lawns, this Cape Dutch-style volunteer house also has a beautiful swimming pool that volunteers will relish relaxing and playing in after a hard day’s work.

-Volunteers will also camp out by spending some exciting, random nights in tent accommodation in the “bush”, actually on the MHPRSC, where, during evenings, we will sit around the camp fire in relaxed conversation and enjoying good food off the “braai”.
+All bed linen will be provided.
+Volunteers will also camp out by spending some exciting, random nights in tented accommodation in the “bush”, actually on the Monkey Helpline Primate Rehabilitation and Sanctuary Centre (MHPRSC), where, during evenings, we will sit around the campfire in relaxed conversation and enjoying good food off the “braai” (South African BBQ).

 NB.
 All food strictly vegan, and delicious!

-Vegan meals will be prepared by Monkey Helpline for the volunteers to enjoy!
+Vegan meals will be prepared for the volunteers to enjoy!

-The costs include all meals eaten at the volunteer accommodation.
-If volunteers go on outings they must pay their own food costs.
+Volunteer costs contribution include accommodation and all meals eaten at the volunteer accommodation.
+If volunteers go on outings, they must pay their own food costs.
 Outings booked with tour companies are paid for by the volunteer and will not be covered by your contribution.
-Monkey Helpline.
-Days that you choose to be away from Monkey Helpline to go on tours will not be reimbursed to you.
+Normal workdays that you choose to be away from Monkey Helpline to go on tours, etc will not be reimbursed to you

-Payment for the full duration of your stay must be received in the Monkey Helpline bank or PayPal account one week prior to your date of arrival and proof of payment must be emailed to firstname.lastname@example.org .
-Bank and PayPal account details can be found at https://www.monkeyhelpline.co.za/donate-here/ .
+*** Full and final payment for the full duration of your stay must be received in the Monkey Helpline bank or PayPal account two weeks prior to your date of arrival and proof of payment must be emailed to email@example.com